mtzern/Timer-with-start-and-pause/README.md

 3. Start counting down the timer
 4. Each time the timer counts down, update the border
 5. Each time the timer counts down, update the text
-6. If counted down adn timer reaches 0 --> reset the border
+6. If counted down and timer reaches 0 --> reset the border
 7. Reset internal timer to get rady for another run